ENME480/Lab-Code/Week 6 - Forward Kinematics/Studio-6_1-FK-Gazebo.md

 ## 4. Create a subscriber to get the end effector pose

-Here you will be using the ```/tf``` topic which denotes the transformations in your workspace.
+~~Here you will be using the ```/tf``` topic which denotes the transformations in your workspace.
 The topic publishes the relative transform between all the joints.
 Your goal is to find the relative transform between the ```base_plate``` and the last link on the robot (figure out which is the last link).
-You will be shown what ```tf``` is in class.
+You will be shown what ```tf``` is in class.~~

-Get the relative transform and print the position and orientation.
-(Hint: There is a tf2 library that will help you to trnasform between frames without needing to do calcuulations.)
+~~Get the relative transform and print the position and orientation.
+(Hint: There is a tf2 library that will help you to trnasform between frames without needing to do calcuulations.)~~

+TF (TransForm) calculations are being done on the backend now.
+You will get the position of the end effector from `/ur3/position`.

 ## 5. Compare the readings